GUCHIHACKER/Movement_detector_telegram/README.md

 # Configuration
 ## Create a telegram bot
-Create a telegram bot and add it to a group
+Create a telegram bot and add it to a group.
 [Help Page](https://atareao.es/tutorial/crea-tu-propio-bot-para-telegram/)
 ## Copy telegram bot-token, chat-id and add to the script
 The chat id of the group can be found here https://web.telegram.org/a/#chat-id